 But aren’t there waterproof e-scooters?

 Over time, scooter manufacturers have become more adept at protecting the electronics that power and operate your scooter.
-This had led to the development of waterproof models like the Xiaomi M365 or the Ninebot ES2.
+This had led to the development of waterproof models like the Ninebot ES2.

 However, the waterproof rating does carry a lot of brag, and in reality, these scooters are really only just water-resistant as attested by the manufacturer ratings and instructions.
 This means that if you rough ride a ‘waterproof’ scooter through puddles and in heavy rain you can still run into problems, especially if the deck and battery pack become immersed.